-Manitoba Education and Advanced Learning is pleased to present the Kids Help Phone poster you’re not alone—We’re here to help with anything 24/7/365 as part of a comprehensive anti-bullying action plan designed to help protect students and create a safe, inclusive environment.
+Manitoba Education and Training is pleased to present the Kids Help Phone poster you’re not alone—We’re here to help with anything 24/7/365 as part of a comprehensive anti-bullying action plan designed to help protect students and create a safe, inclusive environment.

 Kids Help Phone is a community-based national organization that provides counselling, information, and support to young people.
 This poster will provide Kids Help Phone contact information to middle and senior years students who need help or support, including those who have been a target or a witness of bullying behavior.

 Every Day, Bullying Hurts Another Child ( 1.23 MB)